Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-flexbox/index.md

 !SLIDE

-- As it's name implies, `stretch` stretches all elements to take up all space available on the cross axis:
+- As its name implies, `stretch` stretches all elements to take up all space available on the cross axis:

-- I drew the black box inorder to give you a frame of reference as to exactly what is happening.
+- I drew the black box in order to give you a frame of reference as to exactly what is happening.

 <div class="fragment">
   <div float="right" class="img"><img src="./resources/flex15.png" /></div>